 site.
 It is important to check whether there is an

-about the requirements to pass.
-You will be able to find the documents at
+requirements to pass.
+You will be able to find the documents linked from the

 If I fail the course can I repeat it?

 No. The Rules of Assessment for postgraduate taught awards

 only allow reassessment for up to a maximum of 40 credits worth

 of modules for taught masters degrees.
 The second attempt

 is at the assessment only and does not include repeating (attending) the